PrestaShop/prestashop.github.io/content/news/posts/2023/a-new-organization-for-the-open-source-project.md

 * We cherish the humility to ask when we don't know, recognize when we are wrong, accept when we have made a mistake, learn from it, and improve.
 * Less is more.
 We strive not to overthink things!

-## Initial composition of Project Councils
+## Initial composition of project Councils

 The initial composition of the project's Councils is largely based on the established roles from our previous structure.
 Current maintainers (including scoped maintainers) will automatically join the Technical Council.
 The rest of the Councils will be initially populated with the people currently performing similar roles.

-As we roll out the new structure out and Councils begin to function, new members may be invited, and inactive members may be removed.
+As we roll out the new structure and Councils begin to function, new members may be invited, and inactive members may be removed.

 **Leadership Council**